fbgallet/roam-extension-color-highlighter/README.md

 - w ⇒ #c:black

 Settings allow you to use your own set of color tags and corresponding trigger letters.
 If you enter something in the setting fields, only your tags will be available.
 If you remove your settings, default tags will be applied.

+Don't overuse colors !
+Don't forget that the extension inserts tags in your content, which reduces its portability (see below the commands to quickly remove tags).

 ## Bonus commands
 There is two commands in the Command Palette (Ctrl-Cmd + p) to